 If we are particularly bold, we might conjecture that the weather approximately experiences a sinusoidal variation over the course of the year:

 For a station , denotes the average temperature of the station and denotes the maximum deviation above or below this station, signed so that it is warmer than average in the Northern hemisphere during June-August and colder-than-average in the Southern hemisphere during these months.
+The phase shift is chosen so the hottest (or coldest) day in the year occurs at the appropriate time.
 This model is clearly grossly inexact: The weather does not satisfy a simple sinusoidal model.
 However, we might plausibly expect it to be fairly informative.
 Further, we have massively compressed our data, only needing to store the numbers rather than our full data set of 365,000 temperature values.

 Let us abstract this approximation procedure in a linear algebraic way.
 Let’s collect our weather data into a matrix with 1000 rows, one for each station, and 365 columns, one for each day of the year.
 The entry corresponding to station and day is the temperature at station on day .
 The approximation Eq.
 (1) corresponds to the matrix approximation

 Let us call the matrix on the right-hand side of Eq.
 (2) for ease of discussion.
 When presented in this linear algebraic form, it’s less obvious in what way is simpler than , but we know from Eq.
 (1) and our previous discussion that is much more efficient to store than .
 This leads us naturally to the following question: Linear algebraically, in what way is simpler than ?